course-details-portlet

 Learning methods and activities

-The teaching is based on lectures, exercises and a mandatory project work.
+The teaching is based on lectures and exercises.
 The exercises are voluntary.
+An oral presentation of the group project is compulsory.
+The final grade is determined by 75% final examination and 25% project work.
 If the teaching is given in English the Examination papers will be given in English only.
 Students are free to choose Norwegian or English for their answers to the final written exam.
 Expected time spent: Lectures: 60 hours, exercises: 30 hours, project work: 30 hours, self study: 95 hours.

 Compulsory assignments